-Each student and parent annually shall sign statements that they have received, understand and consent to the responsibilities outlined in both the Student Handbook and Student Code of Conduct.
-The Student Code of Conduct will be made available for review upon request at the office of each campus principal.
+Annually, each parent shall electronically sign statements that they understand and consent to the responsibilities outlined in both the Student Handbook and Student Code of Conduct.
+The Student Code of Conduct will be made available for review upon request at the office of each campus where their student is enrolled.